-An experienced aerospace leader with technical, management, and industry experience in the acquisition and development of advanced technology space systems, Emmons has more than 20 years of experience in systems engineering, technical and risk analysis, program management, and communications systems.
-Emmons was a principal contributor on several key high-level studies and assessments that have informed strategic decisionmaking within the government.
+An experienced aerospace leader with technical, management, and industry experience in the acquisition and development of advanced technology space systems, Emmons has more than 25 years of experience in systems engineering, technical and risk analysis, program management, and communications systems.
+She was a principal contributor on several key high level studies and assessments that have informed strategic decisionmaking within the government.

 Emmons earned bachelor’s and master’s degrees in electrical engineering from Cornell University with a concentration in signal processing and communications theory.
-Emmons was awarded an MBA from Imperial College Management School with a concentration in entrepreneurship and finance.
+She was awarded an MBA from Imperial College Management School, London, UK, with a concentration in entrepreneurship and finance.
 Emmons earned a Ph.D. in systems engineering from the George Washington University.

 Awards and Honors